 There are millions of pet owners in the U.S., which means pet supplies and veterinary care creating a multi-million dollar industry.
-Most of us would do anything to keep our favorite furry friends safe and sound, but at what cost?
+Almost 70% of U.S. households have pets, up from 50% a generation ago. of us would do anything to keep our favorite furry friends safe and sound, but at what cost?
 Even with adequate preventative care, veterinary bills still cost a fortune for some injuries and ailments, which can be disastrous for individuals and families who are already struggling to pay for their own health care-related expenses.

 Is Pet Insurance Worth the Cost?

-If you’ve considered taking out a policy for your cat, dog, or exotic pet, here are a few considerations to make before signing any paperwork:
+It is estimated that more than $18 billion was spent on veterinary care in 2018, giving rise to an increase in pet insurance policies.
+In North America, private health insurance was purchased for more than two million animals in 2017, generating over $1 billion in premiums.
+If you considered taking out a policy for your cat, dog, or exotic pet, here are a few considerations to make before signing any paperwork:

 Average Costs of Pet Insurance